The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 **Search operations are slower in Linked lists**: In an array, you grab elements using random access, the ability to reference values based on their index.
 With Linked lists, there is no random access.
 You must traverse the Linked list starting from the head node.

-**Each node requires more memory than an element in an array:** Nodes in a linked list use more memory than elements in an array because of the the pointers that are stored.
-Rather than being stored in a heap of contiguous memory locations like an array, a Linked list is stored in its separate node, and each node contains a reference, called a "link", to the next node in the list.
+**Each node requires more memory than an element in an array:** Nodes in a linked list use more memory than elements in an array because of the pointers that are stored.
+Rather than being stored in a heap of contiguous memory locations like an array, a Linked list is stored in its separate node, and each node contains a reference, called a "link," to the next node in the list.

 ## Linked List Methods

 These are the methods that are typically associated with Linked List:

 `append(data)`/`prepend(data)`: This method is used to add a new node with a given data to the Linked list.
-Depending on the implementation, this method can add a new node to the tail/head.
-If you want to add a specific  point of the Linked list, you would need to write a method for it.
+This method can add a new node to the tail/head, depending on the implementation.
+If you want to add a specific  point to the Linked list, you must write a method for it.

-`remove(data)`: This method is used to remove a node with a given data from the Linked list.
+`remove(data)`: This method removes a node with a given data from the Linked list.
 It typically searches for the first occurrence of the node with the matching data and removes it from the list.

 `removeFirst()`/`removeLast()`: This method is used to remove the first or last node in the Linked list.(also known as `removeHead()`/`removeLastTail()`).